NVIDIA-AI-IOT/cuPCL/cuda-segmentation/README.md

 ## Description
 This package provides:<br>
-1. Segmentation lib implemented by CUDA
+1. Segmentation and Cluster lib implemented by CUDA
 2. Sample code can show the lib usage and also be used to check perf and accuracy by comparing its output with PCL
-3. A point clound: sample.pcd which has 119978 points

 NOTE:
-Now Just support: SAC_RANSAC + SACMODEL_PLANE
+Now Segmentation Just support: SAC_RANSAC + SACMODEL_PLANE
+Segmentation can be used to remove road plane form points cloud.
+Cluster can be used to extract objects from points cloud after road plane was removed by Segmentation.

 ## Prerequisites